 - Shingle choice

 - Fastener choice

 There’s no shortage of places to buy wood shingles for cedar siding, but regardless of where you go you need to choose between one of two species of cedar used for commercial shingle production.
-White cedar grows on the east side of North America, so that’s the traditional choice for shingles east of the Ontario/Manitoba border.
+White cedar grows on the east side of North America, so that’s the traditional choice for shingles east of the middle of the continent.
 I buy my white cedar shingles directly from a mill in New Brunswick, Canada called Waska.
 Red cedar is a west coast tree, but because of the abundance of this wood and the huge diameter of logs, red cedar shingles are popular locally out west, and easily available through building suppliers across the North America.

 Outlets that sell white cedar shingles claim longer life, better rot resistance and physically stronger and less crack-prone wood than red cedar, but that’s not why I usually opt for white cedar shingles.
 In the end it was the chance to use an indigenous wood that swayed me, and the fact that white cedar weathers to a silver grey while red cedar shingles weather to a much darker colour.

 Shingle quality is excellent from Waska, and the company delivered them right to my building site for less than the cost of shingles purchased locally that I would have had to pick up myself.
 I also paid extra to have the thick ends of the shingles trimmed perfectly square to the sides – an operation called resquaring and rebutted – R&R for short.
 It makes for easier and more precise installation, so it’s definitely worth it.

 Cedar Siding with Shingles: Create a Drainage Channel